Privacy and personal information

 The length of time we keep your personal information depends on what it is and whether we have an ongoing need to retain it (for example, to provide you with a service you’ve requested).

-We are required to keep records of our business under the Public Records Act 2005, which requires us to retain “protected records” indefinitely.
+We are required to keep records of our operations under the Public Records Act 2005, which requires us to retain “protected records” indefinitely.
 In some circumstances, your personal information may be included within a protected record, including submissions you make in relation to bylaws, annual plans, and district or regional planning instruments.

 What if you do not want to provide the personal information requested?